The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 All of these rotations assumed full uptime, except for one disconnect at around three minutes, in which Harvest Moon was used.

 As we can tell, in terms of drifting management, a 2.48 GCD offers us the least risk, with 2.49 not being too far behind.
 2.49 is only a single skill speed meld, while 2.48 will require some investment.
-Using current gear and calculating effective potency, we found that 2.48 performed slightly under 2.49 but was extremely close.
-2.5 was the worst of the three, but still performed better than a 2.47 GCD.

-While it's hard to tell until we can get our hands on functioning damage formulas and gear choices, 2.49 will most likely be the recommended path, but gearing may steer us into a 2.48 GCD.
+As of 6.05 and the new raid gear, the natural 2.5s GCD set is really strong and hits stat tiers really well.
+It is currently ahead of a single meld 2.49 set by a slight margin.
+While we know that 2.49 aligns better with raid buffs, the gain vs. loss of the two sets will have to be compared.

 - - -